How to Use Wellbutrin For Weight Loss & Who Should Use it

 You'll notice that many of the conditions listed above have a psychological component.

-This is primarily because Wellbutrin acts to influence neurotransmitter levels which is how nerves communicate with one another.
+This is primarily because Wellbutrin acts to influence neurotransmitter levels which are how nerves communicate with one another.

 Does this mean that it won't work for you unless you fit all of the criteria above?